prathibha13/Text-Summarizer-and-Essay-Grader/README.md

 ### Work Flow:
 1. Essay Grader
 - Scaling grades from different sets
 - Pre-processing
 - Feature extraction using sklearn and nltk
-- Prediction using Suppoer vector regressor
+- Prediction using Support vector regressor

 2. Text Summarizer using Sumy Lexrank and Gensim
 - Convert Paragraphs to sentences